aizhimou/nz-accredited-employer-inspector/docs/extension-api-ssot.md

 Status: active
 API version: `v1`
 Service version: `0.8.0`
-Last updated: 2026-08-16
+Last updated: 2026-08-19
 Production base URL: `https://nzaei.zemo.bio/api`

 This document is the single source of truth (SSOT) for the browser extension and Worker contract.
 Extension code must not infer behaviour by reading the `api/` implementation.

+It covers the six employer routes and their extension orchestration.
+The Worker also exposes the landing-only `POST /v1/waitlist` endpoint; it does not use `X-Client-ID` and is deliberately outside this extension contract.
+The public [OpenAPI document](https://nzaei.zemo.bio/api/openapi.json) includes that endpoint and the health route.

 ## 1. Product model

 The product is a shared accredited-employer data source, not an INZ search-response cache.

 - `employers` is the canonical asset.
 One row represents one NZBN and the latest accepted INZ accreditation observation.
-- Immigration New Zealand (INZ) is the SSOT for employer name, trading name, NZBN, accreditation expiry, and verification time.
+- Immigration New Zealand (INZ) is the SSOT for employer name, trading name, NZBN, and accreditation expiry.
+The Worker owns `lastVerifiedAt`, the time it accepted an official observation.
 - LinkedIn/SEEK associations are community confirmations.
 They are useful identity mappings, but are not official INZ facts.
 - A unique exact official-name match is a derived resolution, not a stored association: the normalised platform `displayName` must exactly equal one NZBN's official INZ `employerName` or `tradingName`.
 - The Worker does not call INZ.
-A live INZ lookup only happens in the extension background after an explicit user action.
+Interactive live INZ lookups happen in the extension background only after an explicit user action.
 - The MVP has no general D1 search-cache table.
 It stores exact, platform-bound INZ no-match observations and per-NZBN refresh cooldown metadata; neither is an accreditation claim.

+An operator-run expiry refresh script also exists outside the extension/API path.
+It sequentially queries INZ and writes directly to production D1 for employers nearing expiry; it uses the same canonical employer and refresh-control fields but is not an extension-originated lookup.

 These independent truth and provenance dimensions must stay visible in code and UI: